Gourmet Spring Birding & Wine in the Mediterranean

-On the banks of the River Aude, and in the surrounding meadows and vineyards we should find Hoopoe, Lesser kestrel, European bee-eater, Woodchat shrike, Ortolan bunting and hopefully Roller if they are back.
+On the banks of the River Aude, and in the surrounding meadows and vineyards we should find Hoopoe, Bee-eater, Woodchat shrike and hopefully Roller if they are back.

 A little bit further inland, flood plain and steppe habitat can provide sightings of Little bustard, Great spotted cuckoo, Woodchat shrike and possibly the very rare Lesser grey shrike.

 Coastal lagoons, former salt pans and reedbeds of the Narbonnaise marshes

 After a peek at the White stork nest and the Grey heron at the heronry and hopefully Purple heron on the nest, we will then move on, if the prevailing north westerly wind is blowing, to follow the spring migration on the edge of the Ayrolle lagoon where we can watch migratory birds as they skim the low over the water as they battle the wind.
 Birds to spot include: Montagu’s harrier, Bee-eater, White and Black stork and occasional rarities such as Pallid harrier.

 If the wind is not favourable, we can have a look around the Ile St Martin to spot Hoopoe, Orphean warbler, Black-eared wheatear, Dartford warbler and Sardinian warbler and explore the Gruissan salt-pans for waders and other seabirds.

 Bugarach – vulture observation platform, a Cathar Castle and the Galamus gorge.
 On our way up into the Corbières hills we will have a brief stop at one of the spectacular Cathar castles perched on top of craggy limestone outcrops, and where various raptors including Golden eagle, Short toed eagle, Hen harrier, can be seen.
 Then we’ll move on to the observation platform and look across to the cliffs that are home to a group of Griffon vultures and where the Egyptian vulture has been known to nest.
 If we are lucky and a carcass is put out at the feeding station, we may also see Black vulture and possibly even Lammergeier, as well as Red-backed shrike and Booted eagle.
 On our way back we will drive down the spectacular Galamus Gorge where we will look for Alpine Swifts, Crag martins, Blue rock thrush and Peregrine falcon.